lidofinance/terra-docs/docs/webapp/terra_station.md

-# Addind stLuna token to Terra Station
+# Adding stLuna token to Terra Station

 stLuna token is pretty new, so it could not be shown in your Terra Station.
 To fix it, follow the next steps: